 If you have a chronic, non-life threatening illness or something that requires specialists who order out-of-the-ordinary tests, or alternative providers in general, you often have to really advocate for yourself and be aware that certain tests won’t be reimbursed.
 That said, medical bankruptcies don’t exist in France so even if you are paying out of pocket, you won’t lose your house.

-Something else that I’ve learned is that mental health costs, aside from psychiatrists, are not reimbursed by the French healthcare system.
+Something else that I’ve learned is that mental health costs, aside from psychiatrists, are not reimbursed by the French healthcare system as mentioned above.
 If you don’t need the care of a psychiatrist but would like to see a psychologist, you absolutely can, but they are paid out of pocket.
 Some mutuelles will cover a certain number of sessions per year.

 Myth: That the French healthcare system is great across the board and every doctor and practitioner is amazing.

 “Great” is subjective and wholly depends on the facility, doctor, their mood, their stress level, etc. Of course not every person is going to have a great experience every time.
-That doesn’t exist anywhere.
+That doesn’t exist anywhere in the world.
 There are great and not-so-great practitioners everywhere in the world.
 Let’s not fall for the grass is always greener syndrome.